Exact Simulation of Multidimensional Reflected Brownian Motion: Introduction

 This paper is a contribution to the theory of exact simulation for stochastic differential equations (SDEs).
 In particular, we present the first exact simulation algorithm for multidimensional reflected Brownian motion (RBM).

 Multidimensional RBM was introduced by Harrison and Reiman in \cite{MR606992} and it figures prominently in stochastic Operations Research.
-It turns out that RBM approximates the workload at each station in so-called generalized Jackson networks, which are comprised by single-server queues connected via Markovian routing.
-The approximation holds in heavy traffic (i.e. as the system approaches 100\% utilization) and it is applicable in great generality (assuming only a functional central limit theorem for the arrival process and the service requirements at each station, see for example \cite{Reiman_1984} and \cite{chen2001fundamentals}).
+It turns out that RBM approximates the workload at each station in so-called generalized Jackson networks, which are comprised of single-server queues connected via Markovian routing.
+The approximation holds in heavy traffic (that is, as the system approaches 100\% utilization) and it is applicable in great generality (assuming only a functional central limit theorem for the arrival process and the service requirements at each station, see for example \cite{Reiman_1984} and \cite{chen2001fundamentals}).
+Following \cite{MR606992}, we refer a $d$-dimensional stochastic process $(\mathbf{Y}(t) : t \geq 0)$ that satisfies the following properties as a reflected Brownian motion (RBM): \begin{itemize} \item[1)] $\mathbf{Y}(\cdot)$ is a Markov process with stationary transition probabilities, continuous sample paths taking values in the non-negative orthant of $\mathbb{R}^d,$ \item[2)] $\mathbf{Y}(\cdot)$ behaves in the interior of positive orthant like a $d$-dimensional Brownian motion (either standard or with a constant drift and diffusion matrix), \item[3)] $\mathbf{Y}(\cdot)$ reflects instantaneously at the boundary of the positive orthant, and \item[4)] the direction of reflection anywhere on the boundary surface where the $i$-th component $Y_i = 0$ is the $i$-th column of the $d \times d$ {\textit reflection matrix} $R.$ It is required that $R$ is of the form $R = I - Q^T,$ where $Q$ is a non-negative $d \times d$ matrix with zeros on the diagonal and spectral radius strictly smaller than unity. \end{itemize}